Ejo Heza Chilli Rwanda

 In addition, a cooperative marketing committee and model farmers are trained to use market information to identify new opportunities and secure higher profit margins.
 AEE also facilitates market linkages between the cooperative and buyers in export markets.
 As a result, the trained chilli farmers have a ready market for their produce.

-As exports and production capacities increase, Invest for Jobs and AEE help make Rwanda known as a reliable producer of high-quality chillies.
+As exports and production capacities increase, Invest for Jobs and AEE help to make Rwanda known as a reliable producer of high-quality chillies.
 For Rwanda's growing rural population, the joint project offers higher incomes for smallholder farmers and good jobs in the expanding chilli value chain.

 STATUS AND OUTLOOK